Fedolodic/open-algorithms-and-data-structures-documentation/docs/node_depths.md

   return depth + nodeDepths(root.left, depth + 1) + nodeDepths(root.right, depth + 1);
 }
 ​
-// This is the class of the input binary tree. class BinaryTree {
+class BinaryTree {
   constructor(value) {
     this.value = value;